Python Data Types and Structures

 String Methods

-Returns a variable with the first letter in every word in the string capitalized
+Returns <title_string_value> with the first character of each word in <string_value> capitalized

-Returns a list strings from the original string split at the defined delimiter, if defined.
-No defined delimiter splits the string at the white spaces by default
+Returns <split_string_value> with the original <string_value> split at the defined delimiter, if defined.
+No defined delimiter splits the string at the white spaces

 Strings can also contain escape characters, which generally represent illegal characters in a string.
 For example, double quotes are considered illegal characters because Python already recognizes single and double quotes as string syntax.
 Alternatively, a user can insert double quotes in a string by preceding that piece of the text with a backslash: